-- The date of the cancellation and any explanatory text should be recorded. - Where it is reasonable and clinically appropriate the waiting time clock will be reset to zero from the date of cancellation and another appointment should be offered within the pathway stage time limit.
-Further appointment will be discussed and agreed with the patient at the time of cancellation. - If a patient requiring urgent treatment cancels their appointment and NHS Orkney consider it reasonable and clinically appropriate to offer another appointment within the treatment time guarantee then they will not reset the clock.
+• The date of the cancellation and any explanatory text should be recorded.

+- Where it is reasonable and clinically appropriate the waiting time clock will be reset to zero from the date of cancellation and another reasonable offer should be offered within the pathway stage time limit. - If a patient requiring urgent treatment cancels their appointment and NHS Orkney consider it reasonable and clinically appropriate to offer another appointment within the treatment time guarantee then they will not reset the clock.
 This will be the consultant's decision.